rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### Glossary of Contents

- * **Configuration** : This folder will contain the configuration file [IncrementalLoadConfig.json]( ).
+ * **Configuration** : This folder will contain the configuration file [IncrementalLoadConfig.json]( https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/tree/develop/src/Configuration).
 It will contain all the details of Gen1 and Gen2 ADLS along with source and destination path.

     **Note** : Setting multiple pipelines and activities enables parallelism mechanism.

  * **Migration** : This folder will contain all the json files , templates which will be used to create dynamic data factory pipeline      and copy the data from Gen1 path to Gen2 container.

  * **Validation** : This folder will contain powershell scripts which will read the Gen1 and Gen2 data and validate it.
-The      comparison logs will be created in this folder[Output] ()

  * **StartIncrementalLoadMigration** : The script to invoke the migration acitvity by creating increment pipeline in the data factory.